NC Medicaid Dentists: June 12, 2018, Is Recoupment Day

 While we do not have a definitive answer from our court system, my answer is a resounding, “No!”

-Posted on February 22, 2018, in "Single State Agency", Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Dental Medicaid Providers, Dentistry Services, DHHS, Due process, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Services, Office of Administrative Hearings and tagged Alleged Overpayments, Dental claims, Department of Health and Human Services, Division of Medical Assistance, Dr. Mark Casey, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Dentists, Medicaid for Pregnant Women, Medicaid Recoupment, NC Medicaid, NCTracks, Recoupment, Remittance Advice, Society of Oral and Maxillofacial Surgeons, Tentative Notices of Overpayment.
+Posted on February 22, 2018, in "Single State Agency", Administrative Remedies, Alleged Overpayment, Appeal Rights, Dental Medicaid Providers, Dentistry Services, Due process, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare and Medicaid Provider Audits, NC DHHS, Office of Administrative Hearings, Provider Appeals of Adverse Decisions for Medicare and Medicaid and tagged Alleged Overpayments, Dental claims, Department of Health and Human Services, Division of Medical Assistance, Dr. Mark Casey, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Dentists, Medicaid for Pregnant Women, Medicaid Recoupment, NC Medicaid, NCTracks, Recoupment, Remittance Advice, Society of Oral and Maxillofacial Surgeons, Tentative Notices of Overpayment.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.